SFGuide

 photo credit: Brit Finnegan

-There’s no better place to listen to your favorite true crime podcast and/or dissect the highs and lows of your week than while waiting in the line at Mensho.
+There’s no better place to listen to your favorite true crime podcast and/or dissect the highs and lows of your week than while waiting in line at Mensho.
 The Tenderloin ramen spot always has a wait, since their chicken-based broth and perfectly chewy noodles are legendary.
 Once you’re finally in, a bowl of creamy tori paitan ramen with melty chashu or spicy lamb will land in front of you faster than you can say “creamy tori paitan ramen.”
 They run a very efficient operation here, so you’ll be in and out pretty quickly.

 Looking for a martini-drenched meal in a place that looks like it’s been around since the Gold Rush?
 All signs point to Tadich.
 This place in FiDi isn’t just the oldest continuously running restaurant in San Francisco, it’s the oldest restaurant in California—and the long, wooden bar and art deco interior certainly reflect that.
 But the ambiance of this old-school spot is what makes it easy to surround yourself with some crab cakes or oysters Rockefeller, and small talk about the unseasonably warm weather at the bar with one of the servers in white coats.

 Quick service, large crowds, and dumplings that arrive at the table fast make many of the city’s best dim sum spots perfect for eating alone.
 One spot we especially love is Dumpling Kitchen in the Sunset.
 This casual place is small, with just several large round tables in the middle of the dining room and spots along the periphery ideal for couples and solo diners.
 There will be a wait, but parties of two or less are usually seated quickly.
-When it’s your turn to order, get the siu mai overflowing with pork and shrimp, the meaty xiao long bao, and crispy bottomed pan-fried pork buns.
+When it’s your turn to order, get the siu mai overflowing with pork and shrimp, the meaty xiao long bao, and crispy-bottomed pan-fried pork buns.

 Besharam is in the Dogpatch, an inherently chill neighborhood where dining out never feels like being sucked into a loud scene-scene.
 One spot that falls into this “inherently chill and incredible” category—and is also one of the city’s best restaurants—is Besharam.
 The Indian restaurant does amazing things with heat and flavors, like fire-charred eggplant, spicy house-made chutneys and pickles, and creamy coconut stews.
 They also have a spacious bar, a really cool, colorful mural to admire, and an open kitchen where you can watch all the action.